We Need Your Support!

 No trip to the Greek capital can ever be complete without witnessing the splendor of the famous historical sites of Athens that are spread throughout the city.

-Apart from a great chance to learn about the city’s history and get the first-hand experience of the rich cultural heritage of Greece, strolling through these sites will give you a pretty good idea of what the city center looks like.
+Apart from a great chance to learn about the city’s history and get a first-hand experience of the rich cultural heritage of Greece, strolling through these sites will give you a pretty good idea of what the city center looks like.

 As is the case with the museums, you’ll find fewer people touring the sites and monuments of Athens in October.